openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``update-alternatives.bbclass``
 ===============================

-The ``update-alternatives`` class helps the alternatives system when multiple sources provide the same command.
+The :ref:`update-alternatives <ref-classes-update-alternatives>` class helps the alternatives system when multiple sources provide the same command.
 This situation occurs when several programs that have the same or similar function are installed with the same name.
 For example, the ``ar`` command is available from the ``busybox``, ``binutils`` and ``elfutils`` packages.
-The ``update-alternatives`` class handles renaming the binaries so that multiple packages can be installed without conflicts.
+The :ref:`update-alternatives <ref-classes-update-alternatives>` class handles renaming the binaries so that multiple packages can be installed without conflicts.
 The ``ar`` command still works regardless of which packages are installed or subsequently removed.
 The class renames the conflicting binary in each package and